jwcamelo/jwcamelo/README.md

 ##

-### I started my learning in programming in 2021/08.
-Since them, i am totally dedicated to learning web development, participating in bootcamps and courses and small projects.
+### I started my learning about programming and cloud computing in August,2021.
+Since them, i am totally dedicated to learning web development, participating in bootcamps, courses and small projects.
 ### Welcome to my profile.

 <div>